 Users spend increasing time on the web, surfing their favorite sites, clicking on email links or utilizing a variety of web-based SaaS applications for both personal and business use.
 While this could be incredibly useful to drive business productivity, this kind of unfettered web activity exposes organizations to a range of security and business risks, such as propagation of threats, possible data loss and potential lack of compliance.

-Traditionally, companies have used URL filtering as a tool to prevent employees from accessing unproductive sites.
+URL Filtering allows an enterprise to control Internet access by permitting and denying access to sites based on their category that a URL belongs to.
+Traditionally, companies have used URL filtering as a tool to prevent employees from accessing unproductive and insecure sites.
 With today’s URL filtering, firms enable secure web access and protection from increasingly sophisticated threats, including malware and phishing sites.

 Why is URL Filtering required?

 URL filtering is required to stop the users of an organization from accessing those websites during working hours that:

 - Drain their productivity.

 - Let’s them view objectionable content from their workplace.

 - Are bandwidth intensive and hence create a strain on resources.

 URL Filtering is basically done by maintaining a highly categorized database of most of the websites in the internet and either allowing access to them or dis-allowing access to the internet users of an organization either at all times or during certain times of a day.
 The policies of which categories of sites is to be allowed/dis-allowed to the users of an organization could be set by the Enterprise through a web-based interface provided by URL filters.
 So, there is a local hardware appliance or software application running on a server that connects to a central database of the URL filtering vendors which enable to block individual websites.